gregstewart/blog/source/_posts/2015-04-07-a-couple-of-bundler-tricks.markdown

 comments: true
 categories: ruby, bundler
 ---
-Quite literally a 2 things, no more no less.
+Quite literally two things, no more no less.

 To install a specific version of bundler do: